 Spring garden at Dumbarton Oaks

 When we locals look to get away from it all, many of us head to a garden property known as Dumbarton Oaks.
-This spring, I had the pleasure of taking a private tour of the estate.
-It was an opportune time, not only for appreciating the magnificent spring blooms that Dumbarton Oaks is famous for, but also because starting in July, the gardens will be temporarily closing for renovations.
+And this May, I had the pleasure of taking a private tour of the estate.
+It was an opportune time, not only for appreciating the spectacular flowers from behind the scenes, so to speak, but also for the magnificent spring weather .

 Entrance to main house at Dumbarton Oaks

 The Blisses had just arrived home from two decades abroad and were keen on creating ‘a country estate in the city.’
-They fell in love with the sloping terrain of Dumbarton Oaks and spent the next twenty years renovating the house and expanding the gardens.
-To help her transform the land, Mildred hired renowned landscape designer Beatrix Farrand.
-The project, which was to end up encompassing both formal and informal designs, is today considered to be Farrand’s most ambitious garden.
+Upon falling in love with the sloping terrain of Dumbarton Oaks, they spent the next twenty years renovating the property.
+To help her transform the land into gardens, Mildred hired renowned landscape designer Beatrix Farrand.
+The project ended up encompassing both formal and informal designs and is today considered to be Farrand’s most ambitious work.

 A view across today’s many-tiered garden

-Beatrix and Mildred worked together to design and build an intricate landscape with a distinctive American flair while incorporating elements of Italian and English garden style (assimilated during the couples’ extensive travels abroad).
-This allowed the garden to remain flexible and over time, it has evolved to include new designs, plantings and ornamentation.
+Beatrix and Mildred worked together to design and build an intricate landscape with a distinctive American flair while incorporating elements of Italian and English garden style.
 Some say that the women created one of the “greatest garden ensembles in American landscape history.”
+The diversity of styles allowed the garden to remain flexible and over time, it evolved to include new designs, plantings and ornamentation.

 Mildred Bliss/Photo: Dumbarton Oaks

 To preserve her vision, Farrand documented all her plants and the reasons for their selection in The Plant Book for Dumbarton Oaks.
-Completed in the 1940s, it remains the key resource for maintaining the gardens in the style Beatrix and Mildred intended them to be.
+Completed in the 1940s, it remains the key resource for maintaining the gardens in the style Beatrix and Mildred intended them.

-In 1940, the Blisses cofounded the Dumbarton Oaks Research Library and Collection to display their collect of rare books, documents, art and other objects accumulated during their years abroad.
-They also donated the mansion, outbuildings and formal gardens to Harvard University (Robert’s alma mater).
+Then in 1940, the Blisses cofounded the Dumbarton Oaks Research Library and Collection to display their collect of rare books, documents, art and other objects accumulated during their years abroad.
+They subsequently donated the mansion, outbuildings and formal gardens to Harvard University (which was Robert’s alma mater).

 An unusual azalea variety at Dumbarton Oaks